Why are we called Kandinsky?

 All the classes at Crockenhill Primary School are named after famous artists.
 In Year One we are named after Wassily Kandinsky, a Russian artist who was born in 1886 and died in 1944.
 After training to be a lawyer, Kandinsky decided to retrain as an artist and was influenced by the impressionist paintings of Claude Monet.
 In 1909, Kandinsky began to think that a painting did not need a particular subject and that shapes and colours alone could be art.
 Over several years, he began to experiment with what became known as Abstract Art.

-This half term, our topic is The World and Me.
+The first half term, our topic was The World and Me.

-We will be learning about different environments around the world, such as under the sea, jungle, space and woodland.
-Our topic weaves into every subject and our class books, that our English work is based around, are linked carefully to our topic.
-This term, we are reading the following core texts: The Paperbag Princess, We’re Going on a Bear Hunt, Monkey Puzzle, Smiley Shark, Peace at Last and Goodnight Spaceman.
+We will learnt about different environments around the world, such as under the sea, jungle, space and woodland.
+Our class books, that our English work were based around, were linked carefully to our topic.
+We read the following core texts: The Paperbag Princess, We’re Going on a Bear Hunt, Monkey Puzzle, Smiley Shark, Peace at Last and Goodnight Spaceman.